-Samples of injectate were obtained from the Company's Kaimiro-O wellsite by the Council on 29 November 2018 and 14 May 2019.
+Samples of injectate were obtained from the Company's Kaimiro-O wellsite by the Council on 18 November 2019 and 26 May 2020.
 The samples were sent to Hills on the same day for physicochemical analysis.
 Injectate at this site is sourced from a groundwater abstraction bore located at the wellsite.
-Samples from this bore are therefore used to assess any changes in groundwater quality and the composition of injected fluids at this site.
+Samples are therefore used to assess any changes in groundwater quality and the composition of injected fluids at this site.
 All other wellsites are sampled by the Company, or a third party on behalf of the Company, and the results are submitted to the Council monthly.

-The results of the sample analyses collected by the Council are included below in Table 4.
-The range of results provided by the Company over the review period for their active DWI sites, are included in Table 5 to Table 8.
+The results of the sample analyses collected by the Council and the range of results since 2013 for comparison are included below in Table 4.
+The range of results provided by the Company over the review period, are included in Table 5 to Table 8.